IlianK/go-fuzzing-concurrency/Docs/Setup.md

-# Setup Advocate & Execute Samples
+# Setup Advocate & Run Samples

+This guide walks you through installing, building, and running a basic test with Advocate.
+It ensures your setup is working correctly before executing automated fuzzing workflows.

+For further information see: [How To Use Advocate](https://github.com/ErikKassubek/ADVOCATE/blob/main/doc/usage.md)

 ## Install Advocate